pratyush0898/Javascript/README.md

-Here's a README file for your repository named **"JavaScript"**:

----

 ## JavaScript Repository

 Welcome to the **JavaScript** repository!
 This repo contains various JavaScript files demonstrating different concepts, from basic syntax and data types to advanced features like DOM manipulation.